Despite being one of the best-managed coral reef ecosystems in the world, the Great Barrier Reef is under extreme pressure from climate change.

 RRAP R&D Program structure.
 The intervention-focused subprograms will be supported by cross-cutting science and engineering subprograms.

-The Engagement Subprogram facilitates and guides engagement with Traditional Owners, key stakeholders and community groups and interests in the co-design and evaluation of proposed interventions or technologies.
+The Stakeholder and Traditional Owner Engagement Subprogram facilitates and guides engagement with Traditional Owners, key stakeholders and community groups and interests in the co-design and evaluation of proposed interventions or technologies.

 The Regulatory Subprogram helps develop a robust and enabling regulatory environment for reef restoration and adaptation, and a world-leading regulatory and policy best-practice for reef adaption and restoration.